Holistic medicine sings their praises, and even scientists are starting to take notice of the many benefits adaptogenic mushrooms can provide.

 Evidence suggests that adaptogenic mushrooms, sometimes also called functional mushrooms, may have antiviral properties and decrease chronic inflammation in the body, as well as lower blood sugar levels and fight cancer.

 They are packed with antioxidants and other nutrients, many of which are only just beginning to be understood by science.
+The anti-inflammatory properties of adaptogenic mushrooms are a result of the wide variety of bioactive compounds they possess.

 While the science is still fairly young, and many studies have used animal test subjects rather than humans, the body of evidence in favor of adaptogenic mushrooms is fairly robust.